Lyra Therapeutics (LYRA)

 Jason Cavalier Chief Financial Officer

-Jason Cavalier was appointed Chief Financial Officer of Lyra Therapeutics in September 2021.
-He brings over two decades of investment banking leadership experience with an extensive background in originating and executing financial transactions, particularly mergers and acquisitions.
-Most recently, he served as a Managing Director and the Head of Life Sciences Mergers and Acquisitions at Cantor Fitzgerald, where he led transactions across the medical technology, diagnostics, and biopharma sectors.
-Prior to Cantor Fitzgerald, Mr. Cavalier held senior-level positions at RBC Capital Markets, focusing on strategic advisory assignments and capital markets transactions, and also held investment banking roles at Barclays Capital, Bear Stearns, and Lehman Brothers.
+Mr. Cavalier was appointed Chief Financial Officer of Lyra Therapeutics in September 2021.
+He possesses over two decades of investment banking leadership experience, with a significant background in originating and executing financial transactions, particularly mergers and acquisitions.
+Before joining Lyra Therapeutics, he served as a Managing Director and the Head of Life Sciences Mergers & Acquisitions at Cantor Fitzgerald.
+He also held senior-level investment banking positions at RBC Capital Markets, Barclays Capital, Bear Stearns, and Lehman Brothers.

-Ronan O'Brien has over 25 years of legal experience and is skilled at building and operating in-house legal functions.
-He served as General Counsel, Chief Compliance Officer & Secretary of Pear Therapeutics, Inc. from 2018 to 2023.
-Before Pear, Mr. O'Brien held leadership roles at other clinical-stage biotech companies, including Selecta Biosciences, Inc. and Cerulean Pharma, Inc.
+Mr. O'Brien has over 25 years of legal experience, specializing in building and operating in-house legal functions.
+His previous roles include serving as General Counsel, Chief Compliance Officer & Secretary of Pear Therapeutics, Inc. Before Pear, he held positions at Selecta Biosciences, Inc. and Cerulean Pharma, Inc., both clinical-stage biotech companies.

 AI Analysis | Feedback